NewEdge Advisors LLC Cuts Position in Intuit Inc. (NASDAQ:INTU)

 Analysts Set New Price Targets

 Several research analysts recently weighed in on INTU shares.
-Credit Suisse Group started coverage on Intuit in a research note on Monday, November 21st.
-They set an “outperform” rating and a $500.00 target price on the stock.
-Stifel Nicolaus dropped their target price on Intuit from $525.00 to $475.00 and set a “buy” rating on the stock in a research note on Friday, September 30th.
-Morgan Stanley dropped their target price on Intuit from $550.00 to $520.00 and set an “overweight” rating on the stock in a research note on Tuesday, November 22nd.
-StockNews.com began coverage on Intuit in a research report on Wednesday, October 12th.
-They set a “hold” rating for the company.
-Finally, CICC Research began coverage on Intuit in a research report on Monday, September 19th.
-They set a “market perform” rating for the company.
-Three equities research analysts have rated the stock with a hold rating and twenty have given a buy rating to the company.
-According to MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average target price of $496.58.
+Piper Sandler dropped their target price on Intuit from $553.00 to $459.00 and set an “overweight” rating on the stock in a research note on Wednesday.
+Jefferies Financial Group dropped their target price on Intuit from $575.00 to $525.00 in a research note on Wednesday.
+StockNews.com started coverage on Intuit in a research note on Wednesday, October 12th.
+They set a “hold” rating on the stock.
+JPMorgan Chase & Co. downgraded Intuit from an “overweight” rating to a “neutral” rating and set a $360.00 target price on the stock. in a research note on Monday, October 3rd.
+Finally, BMO Capital Markets lowered their price target on Intuit from $467.00 to $448.00 in a research report on Wednesday.
+Three equities research analysts have rated the stock with a hold rating and twenty have given a buy rating to the company’s stock.
+According to MarketBeat, Intuit presently has an average rating of “Moderate Buy” and an average price target of $496.58.

 Intuit Inc provides financial management and compliance products and services for consumers, small businesses, self-employed, and accounting professionals in the United States, Canada, and internationally.
 The company operates in four segments: Small Business & Self-Employed, Consumer, Credit Karma, and ProConnect.